wp-plugins/checkfront-wp-booking/readme.txt

 == Upgrade Notice ==

-= 2.9 =
+= 2.9.1 =

 * Improved rendering performance and updated libraries.
+Fixed issue with short tags in the admin resulting in a blank page.

 == Changelog ==
 * September 30th 2013*: